PaddlePaddle/models/PaddleCV/object_detection/docs/CONFIG.md

 # Rationale

-Presently, configuration in mainstream frameworks are usually dictionary based: the global config is simply a giant, loosely defined python dictionary.
+Presently, configuration in mainstream frameworks are usually dictionary based: the global config is simply a giant, loosely defined Python dictionary.

 This approach is error prone, e.g., misspelled or displaced keys may lead to serious errors in training process, causing time loss and wasted resources.